 The Advisory Council for the College of Agriculture and Life Sciences Department of Food Science serves as an external advisory group to the Chair, faculty and students of the department.
 Members are asked for counsel and advice concerning programs in teaching, research and extension for the Department of Food Science.
 The Council represents the variety of stakeholders with whom the department, through its programs, interact.
 It serves as a two-way communication channel providing advice and counsel on those issues which the Chair brings to the Council and serving as a mechanism by which concerns from the stakeholders can be brought to the attention of the Chair.

 Advisory Council Members

-Kristin sits on the Massachusetts’s Avenue Project Board of Directors and two Cornell University Advisory Councils: Food Science and Cornell AgriTech at the Agricultural Experiment Station in Geneva, NY.
-Previous leadership includes serving as member (2010-2014) and Chair (2012) of the Western New York Institute for Food Technologists.
+Kristin sits on two Cornell University Advisory Councils: Food Science and Cornell AgriTech (Chair).
+Previous leadership includes serving on the Massachusetts’s Avenue Project Board of Directors (2018-2019) and as a member (2010-2014) and Chair (2012) of the Western New York Institute for Food Technologists.

 Co-Founder/Technical Manager with g-works, General Mills

 Illeme is a Co-Founder/Technical Manager within g-works at General Mills, where she is leveraging capabilities within the company and applying an entrepreneurial mindset to identify opportunities and create new business in high growth spaces to accelerate General Mills growth initiatives.
 Most recently, she was an Associate Manager in the Bell Institute of Health and Nutrition at General Mills, where she had accountability for Nutrition, Scientific and Regulatory Affairs for the Convenience and Food Service Business Segment, as well as Omnichannel Acceleration through Child Nutrition Programs.
 In the last 12 years at General Mills, she has held various positions, including management roles in Product Development, External Innovation, Health and Wellness Communications.